ZhouZJ-DL/A-Comprehensive-Evaluation-of-Arbitrary-Image-Style-Transfer-Methods/README.md

 This research introduces a comprehensive assessment system for Arbitrary Image Style Transfer (AST) methods.
 Recognizing the limitations of existing evaluation approaches, our framework combines subjective user studies with objective metrics to provide a multi-grained understanding of AST performance.

 ## 🏁 ToDo
-🗹 Release the user study website.
+🗹 Release the user study website.<br>
-🗹 Release the standard dataset with annotatio.
+🗹 Release the standard dataset with annotatio.<br>
-☐ Release the explanation and starter code for the standard dataset.
+☐ Release the explanation and starter code for the standard dataset.<br>
-☐ Release the evaluation code for AST methods.
+☐ Release the evaluation code for AST methods.<br>

 ## [📲Subjective Study](#📲Subjective-Study)
 For our subjective study, we have created an interactive website where participants can engage.
 Welcome to our platform, designed to host a variety of user studies.
 We invite you to explore and participate at your convenience, and we hope you have a delightful experience! 🐶